yodamad/svn2git/README.md

 docker run --name svn2git -v /tmp/svn2git:/svn2git -p 8080:8080 yodamad/svn2git:latest
 ```

+### ⚠️ **For Windows OS users** ⚠️

+Due to Windows OS mess *#troll*, it is highly recommended to either use docker image 🐳 or use [WSL2](https://docs.microsoft.com/fr-fr/windows/wsl/install) usage rather than directly launching through cmd or powershell

 ## ✨ Some quick tips to help you with the tool

 💪 If you have large repositories to migrate, you may need to ↗️ JVM size :